MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-query-suggestions.md

 Automatic query suggestions are generated daily for each result source and each site collection, so the query suggestions can be different for different result sources and site collections.

 You can also manually create your own lists of query suggestions and import them to SharePoint.
-Manual query suggestions apply to **all** result sources and to **all** site collections.
+Manual query suggestions apply to **all** result sources and to **all** site collections, but don't affect the modern search experience.

 To create query suggestions for multiple languages, you'll need to create a separate file for each language.
 The language determines how the query suggestions are processed internally in the search system.
 All manual query suggestions are always displayed for **all** languages.
 Add each phrase as a separate line in the text file that you create, and save the file in UTF-8 encoding.